gamendegamer321/RgbNuke/README.md

 ## Config

 You can change the directory to look for the "warhead.ogg" file in the config.
 Here <code>{global}</code> points to the
 <code>SCP Secret Laboratory/PluginAPI/Plugins/Global</code> directory and you can navigate from there if desired.
+It is
+also possible to use <code>{local}</code>, which points to the <code>SCP Secret Laboratory/PluginAPI/Plugins/{portNr}</code> folder for the port the server is using.

 <code>ColorChangeTime</code> - this will change the time between color changes of the lights.